scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 The following section describes the core properties provided by the SCION control plane, its relationships with existing protocols and dependencies on the PKI.
 For an overview of the process to create and disseminate path information, refer to {{I-D.dekater-scion-overview}}, section 1.2.2.
 The control plane is internally formed by multiple sub-components (as the beacon service, responsible for path discovery, and the path service, responsible for path dissemination).
-Processes and interfaces specifications between these sub-components could be topic for one or multiple dedicaetd documents.
+Processes and interfaces specifications between these sub-components could be topic for one or multiple dedicated documents.

 ### Provided to Other Components
 In SCION, an end host sending a packet must specify, in the header, the SCION forwarding path the packet takes towards the destination.